 We hope you share our enthusiasm for the special place which is Highcliffe School and welcome an application on behalf of your son or daughter.

 Year 7 September New Intake Admissions

 Please contact directly the Admissions Officer at Highcliffe School should you be considering applying for a place at Highcliffe School.
 Telephone: 01425 273381 email: firstname.lastname@example.org Sixth Form Admission Application forms and prospectus are available from the Sixth Form Office or online via the school’s website www.highcliffesixth.com Telephone: 01425 282322 email: email@example.com

-Children who live in the areas traditionally served by Highcliffe St Mark Primary and Mudeford Junior Schools in Dorset; Tiptoe Primary, Sway St Luke’s Primary, Brockenhurst, Bransgore and Hordle Primary Schools in Hampshire, may transfer at the age of 11 to Highcliffe School if places are available.
+Students will be admitted at age 11, and In Year, without reference to ability or aptitude.
+The normal age of transfer into Highcliffe School in September 2021 is 11, where the child reaches that age between 1st September 2020 and 31st August 2021.
+Children who live in the areas traditionally served by Highcliffe St Mark Primary and Mudeford Junior Schools in Dorset; Tiptoe, Sway St Luke’s, Brockenhurst, Bransgore and Hordle Primary Schools in Hampshire, may transfer at the age of 11 to Highcliffe School if places are available.

 Closing date for receipt of completed forms for normal year of entry will be in accordance with the timetable set down in the respective local authority’s coordinated scheme.

-The Academy Trust has agreed that the school’s admission number for September 2019 is 230.
+The Academy Trust has agreed that the school’s admission number for September 2021 is 264.
 Should the school be oversubscribed (i.e. receive more applications than places available), places will be allocated in accordance with criteria set out below (see Agreed Admission Criteria).
 The Academy Trust will only agree to exceed the admission number where exceptional circumstances apply or as part of the LA’s In Year Fair Access protocol.

 If you wish your child to attend Highcliffe School but there are no places available, you may have your child’s

 If your child is refused a place at the school you have the right to appeal to the Admissions Appeal Panel.

 All Dorset residents are responsible for their own transport arrangements, including costs.

 In the event of oversubscription, for any year group the following criteria will be applied, in the order set out

-1. Children who are in the care of a local authority, or a child who was previously in the care of a local authority, but immediately after being looked after became subject to an adoption, residence or special guardianship order.
+1. Children who are in the care of a local authority, or a child who was previously in the care of a local authority, but immediately after being looked after became subject to an adoption, residence or special guardianship order. (see footnote iii)

-2. Children who live within the school’s defined catchment area and have a sibling actually on roll of the school at the time of admission.
+2. Children who live within the school’s defined catchment area and have a sibling actually on roll of the school at the time of admission. (see footnote iv)

-3. Children of members of staff, who have worked at Highcliffe School for a minimum of two years, or have been recruited/retained to fulfil a skill shortage.
+3. Children of members of staff, who have worked at Highcliffe School for a minimum of two years, or have been recruited/retained to fulfil a skill shortage. (see footnote v)

 4. Children who live within the school’s defined catchment area.